72nd Infantry Brigade Combat Team (United States): Early history

 The 72nd Infantry Brigade was organized at Camp Bowie, Texas, in July, 1917.
 A unit of the 36th Infantry Division, the 72nd Brigade included the 3rd and 4th Texas Infantry Regiments.
 These regiments served on the Mexico–United States border during the Pancho Villa Expedition, and then were organized and federalized for World War I as the 133rd Machine Gun Battalion, and 143rd and 144th Infantry Regiments.

 World War I

-The 72nd Brigade arrived in France in July, 1918, and took part in the Meuse-Argonne Offensive of September, October and November which led to the German surrender.
+In July 1917, Brigadier General John Augustus Hulen had assumed command and the 72nd Brigade arrived in France in July, 1918.
+And then they took part in the Meuse-Argonne Offensive of September, October and November which led to the German surrender.
+Gen. Hulen was forced to return to the United States due to personal matters and Brigadier General George H. Jamerson took command in April 1919 until the muster out.
 In early 1919 the 72nd Brigade was mustered out at Camp Bowie.

 Post World War I

 When the National Guard was reorganized following passage of the National Defense Act of 1920, the 36th Infantry Division was continued as a Texas National Guard organization, with the 72nd Brigade as a subordinate command.
+Brigadier General George P. Rains took command of the newly reformed brigade in 1922.
 The Army discontinued machine gun battalions, and the 72nd Brigade consisted of the 143rd and 144th Infantry Regiments.
+Brigadier General Oscar E. Robert would take command Sept.
+9, 1935 through May 20, 1939.
+At this time Brigadier General Preston A. Weatherred would take command of the Brigade leading into World War II.